Tag archive for: 800 years

 Conclusion

-The trail called "SMART BOTA" was created in 2018 for the introductory MOOC on botany offered by the Tela Botanica association.
+The trail known as “SMART BOTA” was created in 2018 for the Tela Botanica association’s introductory MOOC on botany.

-This association, founded in 1999 and bringing together a large network of French-speaking botanists, aims to:
+This association, founded in 1999 and comprising a broad network of French-speaking botanists, aims to:

-- promote the exchange of information between botanists,
+- to promote the exchange of information among botanists,

 - facilitate projects using digital tools,